GitJournal/gitjournal.io/content/blog/2020-10-01-Sept-Update.md

 date: 2020-10-01
 ---

-Last month, after much deliberation I decided to start working on GitJournal full-time, till at least the end of the year.
+Last month, after much deliberation **I've decided to start working on GitJournal full-time**, till at least the end of the year.
 Before this I had been doing a mix of consulting and GitJournal.

 Why did I decide to take such a big step?
 GitJournal's usage numbers have gone up, as has its revenue.
 It's still far away from covering my monthly expenses, but I think I can get there by the end of the year.

-I've also taken another big decission - GitJournal has always been completely open source.
-But I never felt comfortable sharing the usage numbers and revenue - I think this is mostly because of fear of failure and judgement.
+I've also taken another big decission - To be more open and transparent with the revenue and usage statistics.

+GitJournal has always been completely open source.
+But I never felt comfortable sharing the buisness side of things - This is mostly because of fear of failure and judgement.
 Building a product from scratch is difficult.
 And hopefully, by sharing the real numbers, it'll lead to more transparency, self-motivation and maybe even motivate other indie hackers out there.

 The GitJournal Project is a big experiment - An experiment to try and build a consumer facing fully open source product which is sustainable.

-Why Open Source?
-Because the transparency which an open source project gives you one of the only ways to guarentee privacy.

-So, lets get to it -
+So, lets get to it.

+For September my goals were to -

+1. Launch on Hacker News
+2. Reach 500€ in Revenue

 {{< revenue >}}

-[ Graph of the Revenue figures ]

 [ Graph of usage numbers - MAU, WAU, DAU ]

-For September my goals were to -

-1. Launch the updated buisness model
-2. Reach 500€ in Revenue

 As you can see from the numbers, I only reached 85% of the revenue goal.
 This is still a good increase from last month, but my target goal was on lower side.